zonneplan/KiBot/README.md

 ## Configuration

-KiBot uses a configuration file where you can specify what *outputs* to generate and which pre-flight (before *launching* the outputs generation) actions to perform.
+KiBot uses a configuration file where you can specify what *outputs* to generate and which preflight (before *launching* the outputs generation) actions to perform.
 By default you'll generate all of them, but you can specify which ones from the command line.